gidavies/AzureDevOpsLab/AzureDevOpsLab5.md

 <img src="images/Lab5_26.jpg" width="624"/>

 Congratulations!
 You have now created a branch from a work item, cloned that locally, made a change and merged that back into the master branch via a Pull Request, which has then triggered continuous integration and continuous deployment of the changes into the web application in Azure.

+You are now able to continuously deliver value (changes in the application).

 [<- Lab 4: Agile planning with Azure Boards](https://github.com/gidavies/AzureDevOpsLab/blob/master/AzureDevOpsLab4.md) | [Lab 6: Improve the continuous integration ->](https://github.com/gidavies/AzureDevOpsLab/blob/master/AzureDevOpsLab6.md)